faceless2/weasleyclock/README.md

 * When cutting the tubes down to size, deburr and be careful not to compress the ends, they've got to rotate freely.
 * You could probably get away with 60mm standoffs, or standoffs with an external thread at one end, or even just long M4 bolts and a few extra nuts if you're really struggling to source.
 If you shorten the standoffs, take the same length off all of the tubes.
 * The lengths of the nested tubes only are based on 12mm ply, remember to adjust them if you change this.
+* Lasercutting in the UK?
+I used http://www.lasermaster.co.uk for the brass and http://https://razorlab.online for the acrylic.

 ## Mechanism
 1. On the two plastic plates, one of the four holes on both plates is 0.8mm closer to the center.
 On version 2 of the drawings (uploaded) this is marked with a